Postproxy vs Postiz

 | Entry | $29/mo (5 channels, 400 posts) | $17/mo (10 groups, 120 posts) |

-At the same $49/mo price point, Postproxy gives you 50 profile groups vs Postiz's 30 channels — plus SDKs, failure handling, and scoped keys.
+At $99/mo, Postproxy gives you 50 profile groups with unlimited posts, SDKs, failure handling, and scoped keys.
+Postiz cloud's equivalent tier ($49/mo) caps at 30 channels.

 Where Postproxy wins